 In this exclusive look behind the scenes during a kali sticks photo shoot featuring Black Belt Hall of Fame member Julius Melegrito, you’ll learn how to engage a single-stick combatant and disarm him quickly and definitively.
-The technique is direct and focused, which fits with the approach classical approach to combat with Filipino fighting sticks.
+The technique is direct and focused, which fits with the classical approach to combat with Filipino fighting sticks.

-“Your whole purpose in classical Filipino stick fighting is to hit your opponent until he’s out of the fight,” Melegrito explains.
-“In practice, you use your stick to his stick as close to his gripping hand as you can manage while staying safe, but in a real fight, you’d hit the hand.
+“Your whole purpose in classical Filipino stick fighting is to hit your opponent until he’s out of the fight,” Julius Melegrito explains.
+“In practice, you use your stick to hit his stick as close to his gripping hand as you can manage while staying safe, but in a real fight, you’d hit the hand.
 It usually makes him drop the weapon.
 Of course, in a fight, an attempt to hit his hand might miss, which is why you must practice follow-ups.”

 KALI STICKS VIDEO

-Filipino Fighting Sticks Master Julius Melegrito Shows You an Effective Single-Stick Disarm
+Filipino Fighting-Sticks Master Julius Melegrito Shows You an Effective Single-Stick Disarm

 Follow-Ups in Fighting With Kali Sticks